NUgonna/A-Dynamic-Excel-Sales-Dashboard/README.md

 *(Please refer to the main dashboard for a visual interaction)*

 (Note: The dataset excludes Q4 2018 sales information.
-The YOY quarterly growth calculation is based on comparing total sales in the first three quarters of 2017 to the corresponding period in 2018.
-It's important to highlight that the dataset does not encompass Q4 2018 sales data)
+The YOY quarterly growth calculation is based on comparing total sales in the first three quarters of 2017 to the corresponding period in 2018)

 ### 3. Which product category drive the biggest profits?
 Is this the same across store locations?